You're the Top

-"You're the Top" is a Cole Porter song from the 1934 musical Anything Goes.
+"You're the Top" is a list song by Cole Porter, from the 1934 musical Anything Goes.
 It is about a man and a woman who take turns complimenting each other.
 The best-selling version was Paul Whiteman's Victor single, which made the top five.

-It was the most popular song from Anything Goes at the start with hundreds of parodies.
+It was the most popular song from Anything Goes at the time, with hundreds of parodies.

-The lyrics are particularly notable because they offer a snapshot as to what was highly prized in the mid-1930s and demonstrate Porter's rhyming ability.

 Some of the lyrics were re-written by P. G. Wodehouse for the British version of Anything Goes.
+Composer Robert Kapilow refers to "You're the Top" as one of Porter's greatest songs.

+Composition

+Porter is believed to have written the song in Paris, while eating dinner at the Le Bœuf sur le toit with Lela Emery, the wife of Alastair Mackintosh.
+The two of them spent the time amusing themselves with a word game, "making up a list of superlatives that rhymed."

 People and items referenced in the song

 The following is a list of the references used in the version recorded by Cole Porter on November 26, 1934: